Generic Name: brentuximab (bren-TUX-i-mab)

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Lab tests, including complete blood cell counts, may be performed while you use brentuximab.
+- Lab tests may be performed while you use brentuximab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Brentuximab may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using brentuximab while you are pregnant.
 It is not known if brentuximab is found in breast milk.
 Do not breast-feed while taking brentuximab.